Infuzu/OQS/oqs-specification.md

 - Subtraction `-`: Removes elements of the second list from the first one, if they are present.

 #### KVS Operators
-- Concaternation `+`: Required to merge two KVSs.
-If there are duplicate keys, it prioritizes the later decleration.
+- Concatenation `+`: Required to merge two KVSs.
+If there are duplicate keys, it prioritizes the later declaration.

 #### String Operators
 - Concatenation `+`: Combined two strings into one.
 - Subtraction `-`: Removes all instances of the entirety of the second string from the first string.
 - Repetition `*`L Repeats a string by the multiplier specified (must be a non-negative integer).

-#### Function Invation
+#### Function Invocation
 - The syntax for invoking functions is an identifier that starts with a letter followed by any combination of letters, numbers, or underscores, then an opening parenthesis `(`, an optional comma-seperated list of arguments, and a closing parentheses `)`.

-### Paretheses in Expressions
+### Parentheses in Expressions
-- Parentheses `()` can be used in all expressions to seperate parts of the expressions and clarify priority.
+- Parentheses `()` can be used in all expressions to separate parts of the expressions and clarify priority.
 This is applicable in mathematical operations, string manipulation, and other contexts where expression clarity and evaluation order are crucial.

 ### Unpacking Syntax
 `OQS` includes an unpacking feature using the `*` notation.
 This allows for the expansion of list items directly into function arguments or for the creation of new lists.
 - In function calls, such as `INTEGER(*variable_1)` where `variable_1` contains `["1"]`, it will unpack the list and pass `"1"` as an argument to the `INTEGER` function, effectively calling `INTEGER("1")`.
 - For lists, the syntax `[*variable_1, *variable_2]` will combine the elements of `variable_1` and `variable_2` into a single list.
 For instance, if `variable_1 = [1, 2, 3]` and `variable_2 = [4, 5, 6]`, the result would be `[1, 2, 3, 4, 5, 6]`.
 This is functionally equivalent to using the `+` operator for list concatenation.
-`OQS` also includes unpacking KVS using the `**` noation.
+`OQS` also includes unpacking KVS using the `**` notation.
 This allows for the expansion of KVS items directly into function arguments or for the creation of new KVSs.
 - In all standard cases such as `LIST(**variable_1)` where `variable_1` contains `{"hello": 5}`, it will unpack the kvs and pass `"hello"` and `5` as two arguments to the `LIST` function effectively calling `LIST("hello", 5)`.
-- For KVS creation, the syntax `{**kvs1, **kvs_2}` will conbine the elements of `kvs1` and `kvs2` into a single KVS.
-For instnace is `kvs1 = {"hello": 5}` and `kvs2 = {"yello": 3}`, the result would be `{"hello": 5, "yello": 3}`.
-This is functionally equevalent to using the `+` operator for KVS concatenation.
+- For KVS creation, the syntax `{**kvs1, **kvs_2}` will combine the elements of `kvs1` and `kvs2` into a single KVS.
+For instance is `kvs1 = {"hello": 5}` and `kvs2 = {"yello": 3}`, the result would be `{"hello": 5, "yello": 3}`.
+This is functionally equivalent to using the `+` operator for KVS concatenation.

 ### Type Interactions